 All too aware of the disapproval of many in Welsh-speaking Wales at the time (Saunders Lewis had once described Anglo-Welsh poetry as a contradiction in terms), but responding to the resurgence of nationalism and Welsh language assertiveness, they invoked the traditions of the poet as local communal recorder, orbardd, in Welsh literary genres such as praise poem and cofion (memorial poems), attempting to ingratiate themselves with the older tradition, trying, like the Irish Celtic Twilight writers of half a century before, to replicate at least some elements of it in anglophone form.
 The subject of this poetry of the backward look was invariably, therefore, local tales, folklore, crafts, traditions, customs, family history, communal struggle and survival, religion, history.
 It was admirable in its modest way, but even at its best had too much to be modest about.

 The ‘Second Flowering’ thus became the basis for an Anglo-Welsh poetic in denial about the modernist origins of anglophone Welsh poetry.
 The work of Jones was abandoned to a cult.
 That of Thomas was read largely in terms of his later, more accessible, work.
 Lynette Roberts, a woman, would be almost completely forgotten.
 (Later, in the 1990s, with the development of Welsh Writing in English studies as a fully-fledged academic subject, the exclusion or diminishment of these powerful forebears would be given a more theoretical justification.)
 Out of the Second Flowering and its outriders grew an institutional nexus comprising, alongside the university literature departments, such bodies as The Welsh Books Council, The Welsh Academy, Seren Books, Anglo-Welsh Review and other organs which to a large extent held sway over the administrative, funding, publishing and publicity apparatus of Welsh literature.
-This critical and financial power-nexus, in many ways a positive development, had, with regard to the shaping of the public perception of what constituted the literary landscape in Wales, less positive effects over the years, promulgating a vision which, generally speaking, could be characterised as conservative (with a small c).
+This critical and financial power-nexus, in many ways a positive development, had, with regard to the shaping of the public perception of what constituted the literary landscape in Wales, less positive effects over the years, promulgating a vision which, generally speaking, could be characterised as conservative (with a small c) and not innovative.

 At the heart of this restrictive vision lay a deep anxiety about where the borders lay and who could be allowed to cross them.
 One of the reasons for this was a fear of anglicisation per se – although, as we have said, the fundamentals of the Second Flowering poetic ironically resembled nothing so much as those of the Movement, a very English phenomenon.
 Another was undoubtedly as a defensive response to the British Poetry Revival.
 This was a resurgence of modernist-influenced poetry which drew its energies and examples from US poetry of the 1950s – Projectivist, Beat, Black Mountain, San Francisco Renaissance and New York School.
 Its key text was Donald Allen’s The New American Poetry 1945-1960 (1960), and its impact in the 1960s was by no means confined to London – one of its distinguishing features was its healthily regionalist aspect, and it flourished in Birmingham, Newcastle, Liverpool, Bristol and Glasgow as much as in the capital.